Anderson0abr/rasptemp-monitor/README.md

 # rasptemp-monitor
 Monitors Raspberry Pi temperature and shutdowns automatically if it reaches the limit

+## Pushover notifications
+Add your user and API keys for pushover notification before shutting down

+## Autorun
-Add file to .bashrc to run on startup
+Add ```python3 /path/to/rastemp.py &``` to .bashrc to run on startup